 Some persistent cooling problems aren’t due to the unit itself, but to the wine cellar’s construction or environment:

-• Vapor Barrier: A missing or poorly installed vapor barrier can allow moisture and heat into the cellar, making cooling difficult and leading to mold or humidity problems.
+- Vapor Barrier: A missing or poorly installed vapor barrier can allow moisture and heat into the cellar, making cooling difficult and leading to mold or humidity problems.
+For tips on preventing and removing mold, see our wine cellar mold guide.

 If you suspect a construction issue, consult a wine cellar specialist or contractor with experience in cellar environments.